Fallen-Breath/tweakermore/docs/document-en_us.md

     - Item Scroller (`itemscroller`)

+### autoCollectMaterialListItemRetainItem

+If enabled, when using autoCollectMaterialListItem to collect items from a container,

+it will not take all items from the container slots.
+Instead, it will retain a specified amount of items

+See also: Option autoCollectMaterialListItemRetainItemAmount

+- Category: Features
+- Type: hotkey togglable boolean (Generic)
+- Default value: *no hotkey*, `false`
+- Mod restrictions:
+  - Required mods:
+    - Litematica (`litematica`)
+    - Item Scroller (`itemscroller`)

+### autoCollectMaterialListItemRetainItemAmount

+The number of items retained by the autoCollectMaterialListItemRetainItem feature

+- Category: Features
+- Type: integer (Generic)
+- Default value: `1`
+- Minimum value: `1`
+- Maximum value: `63`
+- Mod restrictions:
+  - Required mods:
+    - Litematica (`litematica`)
+    - Item Scroller (`itemscroller`)

 ### autoFillContainer

 Automatically fill the opened container with the most numerous item stack in your inventory